Need to know all the best Magic Kingdom quick service restaurants, table service restaurants, snacks, drinks, and dining experiences?

 The Skipper Canteen has some of the most interesting meal choices you can get in Magic Kingdom.
 We highly recommend this for adults, families with older children and teenagers mainly because the unique dishes served here aren’t particularly appealing to young children or picky eaters.

-The atmosphere is also interesting, meant to be an extension of the Jungle Cruise ride.
-All the servers put on their best awkward stances and tell some pretty bad jokes over the course of your meal, so the human interactions can get a little strange here, which is all part of the fun.
+The atmosphere is also interesting, since it’s designed to be an extension of the Jungle Cruise ride.
+All the servers put on their best awkward stances and tell some pretty bad jokes over the course of your meal, so the human interactions can get a little strange while you eat, which is all part of the fun.

 #6.
 The Plaza Restaurant

-Choose from American cuisine like Lobster Rolls and Turkey Sandwiches for lunch or dinner, or book a breakfast reservation to get the day started early.
+Choose from American cuisine like Lobster Rolls and Turkey Sandwiches for lunch or dinner, along with Artisanal Milk Shakes for dessert.

 Overall, the Plaza is a solid choice for a good meal, but we prefer the first five restaurants on this list for a more “Magic Kingdom” experience.